 Sequential Sampling#

-This section provides implementation for the concepts covered in the class for sequential sampling, refer lecture notes for more details.
+This section provides implementation for concepts related to sequential sampling, refer lecture notes for more details.
 Following methods are covered:

 1. Exploitation